KunVinn/CTM-Clock/README.md

 # 子午流注 · Zǐ Wǔ Liú Zhù

-> **Midnight–Noon Ebb-and-Flow** — a contemplative TCM educational site built around the classical 24-hour organ-meridian clock, with a bilingual knowledge base spanning 五行 Five Elements, 经络 meridians, 舌诊 tongue diagnosis, and the 针灸 acupuncture point system.
+> **Midnight–Noon Ebb-and-Flow** — a contemplative TCM educational site built around the classical 24-hour organ-meridian clock, with a bilingual knowledge base spanning 五行 Five Elements, 经络 meridians, 舌诊 tongue diagnosis, the 针灸 acupuncture point system, and a small directory of consented practitioners.

 A static, self-contained, single-deploy website.
 Drop the folder onto Netlify and it runs.
-No build step, no database, no user accounts, no external dependencies on Google Fonts or CDNs except where explicitly chosen for music streaming.
+No build step, no database, no user accounts, no external CDN dependencies (the cosmological clock and all UI render purely from local SVG and CSS).

 ---